PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Experiments

-\paragraph{Implementation Details.}
+\subsubsection{Implementation Details.}

 We adopt CogVLM-17B~\cite{wang2024cogvlm} as our 2D grounding backbone, pretrained on large-scale image-text data.
-We fine-tune the model with LoRA with an Adam optimizer, a cosine decay learning rate schedule (initial learning rate $1\times10^{-4}$), and a batch size of 64; other optimizer and schedule hyperparameters follow the official CogVLM implementation.
+We fine-tune the model with LoRA, optimized by Adam with a batch size of 64 and a cosine-decay learning rate starting at $1\times10^{-4}$; all remaining hyperparameters follow the official CogVLM implementation.
+We train for 5 epochs counted scene-centrically (all panoramic views of a scene form a single pass); since each referring expression is seen from $\approx2.4$ viewpoints on average, this corresponds to roughly 12 text-centric epochs.
 For data augmentation, we apply random in-place camera yaw rotations, implemented as horizontal circular shifts (wrap-around) of the panorama.
-For test time augmentation, we generate four augmented views via horizontal circular shifts and perform independent inference on each.
+For test time augmentation, we generate four augmented views by rotating the camera in-place by $90^\circ$ increments and perform independent inference on each.
+For a fair comparison with prior work, all results in the main paper are obtained from mesh-rendered panoramas.
+However, to better reflect practical use cases, results utilizing 3DGS-rendered panoramas are provided in the supplementary material.